bluebrown/docker-flask/README.md

 ## Start the app

-The below command will start the flak application and a mongodb in docker container.
+The below command will start the flask application and a mongodb in docker container.

 ```console
 docker-compose up